khushi-411/khushi-411.github.io/_posts/2022-12-26-c++-sanitizers.md

 ### Closing Remarks & Acknowledgement
 This post taught us the essential details about Address, Memory, and UndefinedBehaviour Sanitizers in C++.
-Hope you enjoyed reading the blog post.
+Hope you enjoyed reading it!

-Before ending this post, I want to devote my vote of appreciation to Janson Turner for his informative [video on C++ Sanitizers](https://www.youtube.com/watch?v=MB6NPkB4YVs), Google team for descriptive [repository on GitHub](https://github.com/google/sanitizers) about sanitizers, and Kshitij Kalambarkar & Sanchit Jain for explanatory comments on [Github PR](https://github.com/pytorch/pytorch/commit/dfd2edc025b284abc6972bdcfaa9f4f7b8808036).
+Before ending this post, I want to devote my vote of appreciation to Janson Turner for his informative [video on C++ Sanitizers](https://www.youtube.com/watch?v=MB6NPkB4YVs), Kshitij Kalambarkar & Sanchit Jain for explanatory comments on [Github PR](https://github.com/pytorch/pytorch/commit/dfd2edc025b284abc6972bdcfaa9f4f7b8808036), and Google team for descriptive [repository on GitHub](https://github.com/google/sanitizers) about sanitizers.
 Thanks to you all!
 It was fun learning!